ParvezHussain05/London-Housing-Price-Analysis/README.md

 ## Project Overview
 This project analyses housing price trends across London using historical property price data.

-The goal of the analysis is to identify how average housing prices in London have changed over time and highlight long-term growth trends in the property market.
+The goal of the analysis is to identify how average housing prices in London have changed over time and highlight long term growth trends in the property market.

 ## Dataset
 Dataset: Average House Prices by Borough